Derived autoequivalences from periodic algebras: Introduction

 The paper is organised as follows.
 In \textsection 2 we describe our notation and conventions, and review some background results that we will use later. \textsection 3 describes the construction of the periodic twists in terms of tensoring with a two-sided tilting complex of $A\da A$-bimodules.
 We calculate the action of our functor on the spanning class consisting of $P$ and elements of the derived category right orthogonal to it and use this to show that our functor is indeed an autoequivalence.
 We also show that periodic twists are perverse, in the sense of Chuang and Rouquier.
 In \textsection 4 we give explicit descriptions of the compositions and inverses of periodic twists, and prove some naturality results. \textsection 5 contains a review of some basic tilting theory and a class of tilting complexes we call \emph{combinatorial}, and we use such complexes to construct our circle of equivalences and make the connection to periodic twists.
 Finally, \textsection 6 contains some examples of periodic algebras and periodic twists.
 In particular, Subsection \ref{truncex} examines the connections to the autoequivalences of \cite{rz}, \cite{st}, and \cite{ht} discussed above.

 \textbf{Acknowledgements:} I wish to thank Joe Chuang, who supervised me during my PhD studies, proposed this research project, and provided guidance and many suggestions during its development.
-I also wish to thank Jeremy Rickard and Osamu Iyama for suggestions and useful conversations, Alistair King for convincing me to write Section 4, and Marcus Linckelmann for a suggestion that simplified the definition of the main functor presented in this article.
+I also wish to thank Jeremy Rickard and Osamu Iyama for suggestions and useful conversations, Alastair King for convincing me to write Section 4, Marcus Linckelmann for a suggestion that simplified the definition of the main functor presented in this article, and the anonymous referee for helpful comments and suggestions.

 Most of the research presented here was conducted while the author was a PhD student at the University of Bristol, funded by the EPSRC, and Section 4 was completed, and the article was rewritten, while the author was a postdoctoral fellow at Nagoya University, funded by the JSPS.